Why are you in business?

 You can't do business with someone if they don't know you exist.
 But where can they find you and what do you need to do about it?

 Your business needs to show up as a top result when someone uses a popular search engine or online map to look for businesses like yours.
 You also need to ensure that your website is set-up to allow search engines/maps to quickly and easily learn about your business.
 The earlier you get key business information in front of someone, the greater the possibility they will engage with you.

 Registering your website with search engines for Google and Bing can provide them with detailed information about your business.
-Registering with free online business listings such as Google My Business, Bing Places for Business, and Apple Maps Connect improves how key information is displayed and improves the possibility that someone will find you.
+Registering with free online business listings such as Google Business Profile, Bing Places for Business, and Apple Maps Connect improves how key information is displayed and improves the possibility that someone will find you.

 Understanding your search position, particularly in relation to your competitors, helps you figure out how to improve your search ranking and connect with more customers.